-The success of his maiden project inspired the team to take bigger strides and venture into more challenging arenas along the path.
+The success of this maiden project inspired the team to take bigger strides and venture into more challenging arenas along the path.
 From a club that met every Sunday with local youths to discuss issues regarding the environment, Aaranyak over the years has graduated into an organization that addresses a wide spectrum of issues in its domain.
 Currently, it is also a member of the International Union for Conservation of Nature (IUCN) which is the world's largest conservation organization.

-Over the years Aaranyak has carved a niche for itself in the field of bio-diversity research and conservation not only in North East India, but as a leading environment and bio-diversity conservation organization at a national and international level.
+Over the years Aaranyak has carved a niche for itself in the field of biodiversity research and conservation not only in North East India, but as a leading environment and bio-diversity conservation organization at a national and international level.
 It has established itself as a prominent player in the global network of institutions involved in nature conservation and its resources.
 Aaranyak is on a mission to contribute towards protection of nature by providing key inputs to biodiversity management based on quality research on ecosystems, environmental education, capacity building, legal and policy research.

 The most significant feather on the cap of Aaranyak is the conferment of the 2012 Indira Gandhi Paryavaran Purashkar by the Ministry of Environment, Forests, and Climate Change for its outstanding work towards protection and overall improvement of the environment.

-TRUST AREAS OF WORK
+THRUST AREAS OF WORK

 Aaranyak is a closely knit team of environmental scientists, researchers, community workers, educators and environmental legal specialists who have excelled in their respective fields by virtue of dedication, commitment, integrity, transparency and above all, team spirit.
-Our team is always focused on facilitating enough leg room for individuals to emerge as leaders through skill development.
+Our team is always focused on facilitating enough space for individuals to emerge as leaders through skill development.
 Aaranyak is anchored on a firm research and development base that is supplemented by toiling in the field by our teams working to achieve conservation goals.
 It has formulated a number of conservation strategies or Divisions specific to North East India to address crucial environment issues.
 The Divisions blend science and technology resources with involvement of stakeholders to rediscover the traditional peaceful co-existence of man and wildlife in this region.
-14 major Divisions form the core of Aaranyak’s conservation strategy, out of which 8 revolves around some of the key threatened species of North East India.
+There are 14 major Divisions that form the core of Aaranyak’s conservation strategy, out of which 8 revolves around some of the key threatened species of North East India.
 The other Divisions undertake various focussed approaches for biodiversity research and conservation in the region.